US women rally to beat Finland 3-1 in Olympics opener

 The Americans took a 2-1 lead with a power-play goal at 11:29.
 Knight passed to Coyne, who put a one-timer into the top of the net.

+Stauber had not tipped his hand before game day on which of three Olympic rookies he would put in net.
+The coach went with his youngest in 20-year-old Maddie Rooney of Andover, Minnesota, who came in 4-0-2 in pre-Olympic exhibition games and made 23 saves in winning her Olympic debut.

-Stauber went with his youngest goalie, and 20-year-old Maddie Rooney made several key saves as the Americans killed two penalties in the third when the Finns outshot the United States 10-8.
+Rooney was at her best as the Americans killed two penalties in the third when the Finns outshot them 10-8.

+”That’s just a huge game for her and a huge game for our team,” Stauber said.

+The Americans will play the Olympic Athletes from Russia on Tuesday before wrapping up the preliminary round against their biggest rival, Canada – winner of the last four Olympic gold medals.

 —